coinwink/Coinwink/README.md

 Open your Wordpress site in your browser.
 You should see the Coinwink app.

 The order of the Quickstart steps is important.
 Otherwise, you will lock yourself out of Wordpress admin panel.
-On Coinwink theme activation, it automatically creates the required pages and sets them to use the correct templates.
-Additionally, it creates database tables and adds an example CoinMarketCap dataset and example currency rates.
+On Coinwink theme's activation, it automatically creates the required pages and sets them to use the correct templates.
+Additionally, it creates database tables and adds an example CoinMarketCap dataset, and example currency rates.
 It also promotes the admin user to Premium.
-Further on, you can modify users directly in the database.

 <br>